wikimedia/mediawiki-skins-Metrolook/README.md

 Note plans may change.

-Mobile desgn for MediaWiki 1.22 and 1.23.
+Mobile desgn for MediaWiki 1.23.

 ## Version